lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 Build a simple HTML profile page with the following elements (use the right HTML tags):

 - an image of yourself
-- a header and sub-header with your name and position
+- a header and sub-header with your name and your job title (you can put programmer now 💻)
 - a description of yourself
 - a list of your social links
-- a table showing your projects, favorite movies, programming languages, sport teams, recipes, etc. whatever you want.
+- a table showing your projects, favorite movies/programming languages/sport teams/recipes, etc. whatever you want.

-A picture is worth a thousand words, [here is what you should build in this challenge](http://lewagon.github.io/html-css-challenges/01-profile-content/)
+A picture is worth a thousand words, [so here is what you should build in this challenge](http://lewagon.github.io/html-css-challenges/01-profile-content/)

 ## Further suggestions & resources

-### Find nice pictures
+### Find **good** pictures

+Prepare your image files (1 profile picture & 3 movie pictures) before starting to code.

+**Always use hi-res images**
+**Always use hi-res images**
+**Always use hi-res images**

+Got it? 😉

+Go to [Google Images](https://www.google.com/imghp) and search for what you want.
+Then, under the menu bar, click on `Tools` ➡️ `Size` ➡️ `Large`.
+No more pixelation now!

-Prepare your image files (1 profile picture + 3 movie pictures) before starting to code.
-Ensure your **profile image is square** (you can crop it to make it square) and ensure **your movies pictures are all of the same width**.
+Finally, ensure your **profile image is square** (you can crop it to make it square) and ensure **your movies pictures are all of same width**.

 - Don't forget the basic skeleton tags `<html>`, `<body>`, `<head>`.
 - Don't forget the page `<title>` in the `<head>` section, and other important metatags like `<meta charset="utf-8">`.
-- You can use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) to find nice icons (e.g. for social networks).
-It is a very convenient library since it is a **font** of icons (hence it will be very easy to resize these icons, change their color, and add animations on them!).
-To import Fontawesome, simply add this link into your `<head>`:
+- You can use [Font Awesome](http://fontawesome.io/) to find cool icons (e.g. for social networks).
+It's a super useful library because all of the icons are **fonts**, making it really easy to resize them, change their color, and even add animations to them!).
+To import Font Awesome, simply add this link into your `<head>`:

 ```html
 <!-- Fontawesome Stylesheet -->